hosseinAmini2028/movie-search/README.md

 # Movie Search Application

-It is a movie search application and includes a list view and details developed by React + TypeScript + Vite
+It is a movie search application and includes a list view and details developed by React + TypeScript + NextJs

 Currently, two official plugins are available: